 Planning a bridal shower or reception can be time-consuming and expensive.
 But, it doesn’t have to be when you DIY succulents for favors and centerpieces.

 I brought together items from around my home to use for favor containers and centerpieces on tables.
 I have a large collection of teacups, plates, and milk glass vases, and bowls.
 All of which can hold succulent plantings.

 I used succulent cuttings and rosettes from Mountain Crest Gardens to fill in the milk glass bowls.
 But, if you’re wanting succulents in 2″ pots they have a great variety pack perfect for favors.
 I did place some pebbles at the bottom of the containers to help with drainage and then top-dressed it with some white aquarium gravel.

-For a different look you can switch out the vintage plates and bring in a galvanized bucket and some burlap.
+You can switch out the vintage plates for a different look and bring in a galvanized bucket and some burlap.

-For this tall bucket I used packing peanuts to fill up the space and not waste soil.
+For this tall bucket, I used packing peanuts to fill up space and not waste soil.

-For the cuttings of strings of beads and strings of bananas I used small rocks to hold them down in the dirt.
+For the cuttings of strings of beads and bananas, I used small rocks to hold them down in the dirt.

 There are so many pots you can use for your favors.
 The small Coca-Cola glass I got at Dollar Tree for only 50 cents.
-A small Echeveria is the perfect plant for this size.
-The square and round glass vases are also from Dollar tree.
+A small Echeveria is a perfect plant for this size.
+The square and round glass vases are also from Dollar Tree.
 These plantings will last for months with the pebbles at the bottom to help with drainage.